Nafisatibrahim/Nafisatibrahim/README.md

 - 👋 Hi, I’m @Nafisatibrahim
 - 👀 I’m a student at University of North Texas majoring in Mathematics with a minor in Data Analytics.
-- 🌱 I’m currently learning SQL and Tableau.
+- 🌱 I’m currently learning Excel, SQL, Python and Tableau.
 - 💞️ I’m looking to collaborate on my projects.
 - 📫 How to reach me: Email: Nafisatibrahim@my.unt.edu